simplex-chat/simplex-chat/docs/GLOSSARY.md

 ## Forward secrecy

-It is a feature of a [key agreement protocol](#key-agreement-protocol) that ensures that session keys will not be compromised even if long-term secrets used in the session key exchange are compromised.
+Also known as perfect forward secrecy, it is a feature of a [key agreement protocol](#key-agreement-protocol) that ensures that session keys will not be compromised even if long-term secrets used in the session key exchange are compromised.
 Forward secrecy protects past sessions against future compromises of session or long-term keys.

 [Wikipedia](https://en.wikipedia.org/wiki/Forward_secrecy)

 ## Key agreement protocol

-Key exchange is a process of agreeing cryptographic keys between the sender and the recipient(s) of the message.
+Also known as key exchange, it is a process of agreeing cryptographic keys between the sender and the recipient(s) of the message.
 It is required for [end-to-end encryption](#end-to-end-encryption) to work.

 [Wikipedia](https://en.wikipedia.org/wiki/Key-agreement_protocol)